sicksides88/waisy-beats-111/README.md

 **Integration:**
 - Connected to Next.js backend (Node.js/Express on Render)
 - Uses Ethers.js for Avalanche contract interactions
+- **Beta Phase:** Uses master wallet (platform-controlled) to mint SBTs on behalf of producers
 - Real-time Firestore updates for web platform
 - Event listeners for blockchain state synchronization

+**Note:** In the current beta phase, all blockchain minting operations (SBTs and licenses) are performed using a master wallet controlled by the platform.
+This simplifies the user experience during beta testing.
+Future implementation will support direct user wallet connections for Web3-native interactions.

 ### License Purchase API